 How to Earn CIBC Aventura Points

-CIBC offers three credit cards that let you earn Aventura rewards points with the CIBC Aventura Visa Infinite Card offering you the highest earn potential.
+There are three CIBC credit cards that let you earn Aventura rewards points with the CIBC Aventura Visa Infinite Card offering you the highest earn potential.
 You’ll earn 1.5 Aventura points per $1 spent on gas, groceries and drug store purchases, 2 points per $1 spent on travel purchased through the CIBC Rewards Centre, and 1 point per $1 on all other purchases.
-CIBC Aventura card holders are also eligible to earn 5 points for every $1 when buying tickets on WestJet Airlines and 2 points for every $1 spent on the latest tech from Apple.ca

 How to Redeem CIBC Aventura Points